mmistakes/made-mistakes-jekyll/_posts/2012-10-04-cranekicker-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @cranekicker"
+title: "Sweep the leg Johnny"
 description: "PaperFaces portrait of @cranekicker drawn with Paper by 53 on an iPad."
 image: paperfaces-cranekicker-twitter-lg
 thumb: paperfaces-cranekicker-twitter-150.jpg